What is forensic dermatology?

 Algor mortis, which refers to cooling of the body, is one of the earliest changes observed and is confirmed by checking the skin temperature of the body.
-It is used to accurately estimate time of death.
+It is used to accurately estimate the time of death.

 Following death, there are some dermatological findings that are normal and distinct from traumatic injuries:

-Rigor mortis is stiffening of joints and muscles of a body a few hours after death, and lasts from one to four days.
+Rigor mortis is stiffening of joints and muscles of a body a few hours after death and lasts from one to four days.

 Livor mortis refers to the staining of skin where blood has pooled in the vessels.
 Because blood remains as a fluid following death, the location of livor mortis can be a useful clue indicating if the body has been moved after death.

 The colour of livor mortis can also be useful.
-Carbon monoxide poisoning may be associated with pink livor mortis, while brown and dark bluish-gray livor mortis may indicate methaemaglobinaemia due to carbon monoxide poisoning.
+Carbon monoxide poisoning may be associated with pink livor mortis, while brown and dark bluish-grey livor mortis may indicate methaemaglobinaemia due to carbon monoxide poisoning.

 Six hours after death is the best moment to observe livor mortis1, and it is always absent in areas of mechanical compression on the body, such as at contact points in clothing.

-Cutis anserina is caused by rigor of the pili erector muscles (attached to the body’s hair follicles), and is an early sign of rigor mortis.
+Cutis anserina is caused by rigor of the pili erector muscles (attached to the body’s hair follicles) and is an early sign of rigor mortis.

 Decomposition of the body is a natural process that occurs due to postmortem increased bacterial activity and release of cellular enzymes.
-From 24 to 36 hours postmortem, a green discolouration of the abdominal skin over the right caecum becomes evident due to accelerated decomposition of the intestines.
+From 24 to 36 hours postmortem, green discolouration of the abdominal skin over the right caecum becomes evident due to accelerated decomposition of the intestines.
 The colour is the product of the metabolism of haemoglobin by bacteria from the intestine.

 ‘Marbling’ over the trunk and limbs is another feature of postmortem skin decomposition, caused by the spread of bacteria through the venous system.